INF2A/Docker-cluster/Cluster -docker swarm/README.md

 Now push the image to the local registry.

     docker push 192.168.1.1:5000/helloworld

-Create a service with the image form the local registry.

-    docker service create --replicas 5 -p 8080:8080 --name helloworld --with-registry-auth 192.168.1.1:5000/helloworld

-Go to the following url

-    ipadress:8080/helloworldapi/helloworld

 <h3>Slave setup</h3>
 Now we are going to setup te slave.<br/>